 CERT-MIL (MoD): Specialised cyber-defence assistance to subscribed members

-The ranking of Romania in the 2016 European Cyber Security Challenge demonstrates its level of preparedness in terms of it capacities to respond to and resolve threats in cyberspace.
-However, its approach to a legal framework would requirement better alignment with EU guidelines and best practices, as well as better definition of IT and critical infrastructures, clarifying the roles of providers and users of IT systems.
+The ranking of Romania in the 2016 European Cyber Security Challenge demonstrates its level of preparedness in terms of it ability to respond to and resolve threats in cyberspace.
+However, its approach to a legal framework requires better alignment with EU guidelines and best practices, as well as better definition of IT and critical infrastructures, better clarifying the roles of providers and users of IT systems.

 |Guidance and Updates||

 Information on internet safety can be found in the website of the Romanian National Computer Security Incident Response Team (CERT-RO).CERT-RO provides alerts and also updates on the threat landscape, e.g.

 |Languages||Romanian and English.
 CERT-RO website is only in Romanian.|